 And here’s the kicker: those two proteins begin to accumulate decades before the first symptoms, such as amnesia, manifest themselves.
-People would need to be screened for Alzheimer type dementia gene patterns in their early twenties if they wanted to be included in the study.
+People would need to be screened for Alzheimer-type dementia gene patterns in their early twenties if they wanted to be included in the study.
 That is the point at which the illness process actually begins.
-It is at this point that counselling must begin.
+It is at this point that counseling must begin.
 It’s possible that we’ll have to start treatment even earlier than that.

 Other types of dementia, such as front-temporal lobe dementia, are far more difficult to diagnose and understand, and it will likely take us much longer to figure out why they occur and how to prevent them from occurring.

 People suffering from dementia may find it difficult to maintain their safety and independence.
 It is possible that memory loss, difficulties with planning, and difficulty executing complex jobs can raise the risk of accidents at home and when traveling.
 Mobility, stability, and spatial awareness can all be compromised, increasing the risk of falling and sustaining a potentially life-threatening fracture.